List of awards and nominations received by Sia: Rockbjörnen

 Rockbjörnen is a music awards in Sweden, divided into several categories, which is awarded annually by the newspaper Aftonbladet.
 The prize was first awarded in 1979, and is mostly centered on pop and rock.
 Sia has received 1 nomination.

 Rolling Stone Australia Awards

 The Rolling Stone Australia Awards were created in 2010 by Rolling Stone (Australia) magazine for outstanding contributions to popular culture in the previous year.
-Sia has received one award from two nominations.
+Sia has received one award from four nominations.

 RTHK International Pop Poll Awards

 The RTHK International Pop Poll Awards is an annual award show presented at RTHK Studio 1 that honors the best in international and national music established in 1989.
 Sia has received 6 nominations.